04 24 Newsflashes from the Persecuted Church

 The federal government has challenged Borno security agents to do everything possible to rescue the girls.
 Governor Shettima has since offered a reward of $50,000 for information leading to the rescue of the girls.

 Criticism for the military’s handling of the crisis is mounting.
-Parents have pleaded with Boko Haram to release the girls.
+Parents have pleaded with an extremist group that is located primarily in Northern Nigeria to release the girls.
 Some have also ventured into the Sambisa forest to look for their daughters.
 They say they have done so without the support of the military.
-Local military officers advised them not to proceed because it was too dangerous.
-Boko Haram is equipped with much more sophisticated weapons than the sticks and machetes the parents are bearing.
+Local military officers advised them not to proceed because it was too dangerous. an extremist group that is located primarily in Northern Nigeria is equipped with much more sophisticated weapons than the sticks and machetes the parents are bearing.